Photographers in the United States

 Alma Lavenson’s (1897–1989) father was a successful businessman, philanthropist, and community leader in the San Francisco area.
 Reflecting his era’s attitudes, he felt that it was wrong to take a job from someone who needed it and also believed that a working daughter reflected on his ability to support his family.
 Because her father disapproved of women working if they didn’t have to, it is no wonder that Lavenson consistently referred to herself as an amateur, and after her marriage in 1933 continued to think of photography only as an avocation.
 Her work is unique in that she concentrated on industrial and architectural themes, subjects traditionally favored by men.
 Interested mainly in formal design, textural elements, and tonalities, she did studies of dams (“Calaveras Dam II,” 1932) and dying or defunct mines and mining towns.
 In the 1920s and 1930s, “Precisionists” Charles Sheeler, Niles Spencer, and others, whose work Lavenson may have known and certainly was in sympathy with, also favored machine imagery and sharply defined, clearly rendered compositions.

-Helen Levitt (b.
-1913) is a native New Yorker.
-Born and raised in the Italian-Jewish Bensonhurst section of Brooklyn (her father was Jewish, her mother Italian), she currently lives in Manhattan.
+Helen Levitt (1913-2009) was a native New Yorker.
+Born and raised in the Italian-Jewish Bensonhurst section of Brooklyn (her father was Jewish, her mother Italian), she long lived in Manhattan.
 Her best-known pictures were produced in the 1940s, when she combed the streets, generally of poorer neighborhoods, catching her subjects unawares—especially children at play.
 Her work celebrates the inventiveness and spontaneity of childhood.
-Her black-and-white photographs have repeatedly been described as lyrical documents of city life, and while they may stir nostalgia for a less complex time, her work is emphatically realistic and nonidealized.
+Her black-and-white photographs have repeatedly been described as lyrical documents of city life, and while they may stir nostalgia for a less complex time, her work was emphatically realistic and non-idealized.
 She seems to have shared with Ben Shahn (an acknowledged influence, along with Henri Cartier-Bresson and Walker Evans) not only a strong social consciousness and sympathy with working people and their offspring but also an aesthetic inclination for dramatic cropping and empty or decaying urban landscape.

-Although Sandra Weiner (b.
-1921) was born in Poland, she immigrated to the United States with her parents in 1938 and is now a New Yorker.
-Weiner shares Levitt’s interest in taking photographs of generally poorer city children at play in the city’s streets.
-She also has written books for children, illustrating them with her photographs (It’s Wings That Make Birds Fly).
+Although Sandra Weiner (1921-2014) was born in Poland, she immigrated to the United States with her parents in 1938.
+Weiner shared Levitt’s interest in taking photographs of generally poorer city children at play in the city’s streets.
+She also wrote books for children, illustrating them with her photographs (It’s Wings That Make Birds Fly).

 Lynne Cohen (b.
 1944) seems as much a cultural anthropologist as a photographer, but it isn’t people she scrutinizes—only their environments and artifacts.
 Her photographs reveal what strange, amusing, and sometimes haunting places these environments are—lobbies, waiting rooms, beauty parlors, pools in health spas, classrooms, shooting ranges, and labs of all kinds.
 But Cohen is an artist, not a scientist, and she has no compunction about moving the odd chair or hat rack to make her constructions more effective or evocative.
 She is sensitive to textures, and her generally large-scale, sharp black-and-white images have strongly defined horizontals and verticals.
 She also frames them in “real” marbled Formica.
 So clear is this photographer’s vision and imagery that a particularly sterile or pathetically “enhanced” public place is now sometimes thought of as “a Lynne Cohen place.”